|This is an old story of that Wenabozho, the one white

 So they started a song, singing around him, "He's dead. aay-si-b^n

-Those lobsters started dancing around there and they sang, "Mr.
+Those crayfish started dancing around there and they sang, "Mr.

 Raccoon has passed away.
 Mr. Raccoon will never come back."
 They all